reizio/reiz.io/paper/source/content.md

 instance which interprets the compiled queries and returns the raw result set.
 The schema used in the Index DB is in the format of ESDL (EdgeDB Schema Definition Language) and automatically generated from the host language's ASDL
 \[@asdl97\] declaration.
-It is a common format used by many different projects, most notably by CPython itself.
+ASDL is a common format used by many different projects, most notably by CPython itself.

 ## Sampling Source Code